wordofwarning/wordofwarning.org/current/2014-worksahead/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
 *Presented by* Word of Warning + Contact

-**Surprising new performance.**
+Our annual sampler of what's next in contemporary performance and live art — pushing the boundaries of form and content.
+To date, Works Ahead has brushed the petticoats of dance, skirted the fringes of musical theatre and warped the lines of performance installation...

-Full programme to be announced in February; to get a feel for Works Ahead see 2013’s [programme](/archive/2013-worksahead) + [image gallery](/galleries/2013-woah).
+2014's artists will be announced very soon; to get a feel for Works Ahead see 2013’s [programme](/archive/2013-worksahead) + [image gallery](/galleries/2013-woah).

 ####Venue + Booking Details
-Dates: Thursday 2 + Friday 3 May 2013, 7.30pm
+Dates: Thursday 2 + Friday 3 May 2013, 7.30pm (same programme each night)
 [Venue: Contact](http://contactmcr.com/visit/getting-here/), Oxford Road, Manchester, M15 6JA
-[Tickets: £6/3](https://contactmcr.com/whats-on/13071-works-ahead-2014/booking/) | Special offer: buy ten tickets, get one free
+[Tickets: £6/3](https://contactmcr.com/whats-on/13071-works-ahead-2014/booking/) | Special offer: buy ten tickets, get one free | Please note: there is no two-night pass
 Box Office Tel: 0161 274 0600

 ####What people said about Works Ahead 2013